 Area boards are an important part of the democratic process and it is important that climate change issues are considered in all the decisions that are made there.
-There are 18 area boards across Wiltshire and local people, town parish councillors, community groups and anybody who is interested in welcomed at these meetings.
-For more information about Area boards please visit Wiltshire Council's website on the following the LINK
+There are 18 area boards across Wiltshire and local people, town parish councillors, community groups and anybody who is interested is welcomed at these meetings.
+For more information see the Area Boards page on the Wiltshire Council website.

 In order to ensure that climate change is at the top of the agenda of each area board, the WCA is putting together a team of WCA representatives to attend their local area boards that meet every two months.
 The team of reps will meet every month to share what is happening at their area board so that we can learn from each other and share good ideas.

-The next round of Area Board Meetings happens in June - you are encouraged to look at the papers and attend (most are online) to start to get to know who is involved and how they work.
+The main Area Board Meetings are currently sheduled in June, September, December and March - you are encouraged to look at the papers and attend (most are virtual meetings online) to start to get to know who is involved and how they work.
 Please E mail Graham and Christian if you would like to know more about area boards and are considering joining the team of WCA area board reps.

 Climate Outreach report 'Britain Talks Climate' - How the British public view climate change